-DAY 16 - Sisimiut
+DAY 15 - Explore Sisimiut

-Sisimiut is situated 40 km north of the Arctic Circle and the name translates as the people living in a place where there are fox dens.
+Sisimiut is situated 40 km north of the Arctic Circle.
+The name means the people living in a place where there are fox dens.
 This is the second largest town in Greenland, a modern settlement that maintains ancient traditions.
 Our optional shore excursions include hikes, boat trips and sightseeing.
 You can also watch local artists sculpt jewellery and crafts from bone, leather and metal, or taste Greenlandic specialities in a local restaurant.